Inflectra/rapise-documentation/docs/Guide/client_performance_monitoring.md

 # Client Performance Monitoring

+!!! important
+    NeoLoad integration has been removed in Rapise 7.0.

 ## Concept and Architecture

 The purpose of this integration is to satisfy the following use case.